ericchristoffersen/MorphSat_Public/README.md

                  Temp:         None  |   None
               Cadence:         None  |   None

+  -- Merge command:

+       Interpolating merge.

+       First file input (-i) is considered the merge primary.
+All subsequent files are merged onto the primary using a common basis.

+       If both files have time then time is used, otherwise if both files have time then time is used.

+       If time or distance cannot be used as a common basis then the secondary file is resampled to match primary point count, then values are copied across.

+       Fields that exist in the primary will not be overwritten, with exception of Altitude: if primary has altitude and not location, and other has location and altitude, then location and altitude will be interpolated onto primary.
+Is assumed that altitude in primary was derived from gradient.

+       Example:

+        To merge a gpx track onto a time/gradient tts file, and output the combined data as a json, you can do:

+          morphsat.exe -i f.tts -i f.gpx -merge -o f.json

+            read file:     f.tts     0:  f.tts - 1970-01-01T00:00:00Z (1124)    54050.7m                6780s
+            read file:     f.gpx     1:  f.gpx - 1970-01-01T00:00:00Z (8412)      53624m                   0s
+              INTERPOLATING MERGE of data from file 1 onto data from file 0 - SUCCESS file written: f.json     0: f.json - 1970-01-01T00:00:00Z (1124)    54050.7m (   100%)      6780s(   100%)

+          morphsat.exe -i f.tts -i f.gpx -i f.json -c

+            read file:     f.tts     0:  f.tts - 1970-01-01T00:00:00Z (1124)    54050.7m                6780s
+            read file:     f.gpx     1:  f.gpx - 1970-01-01T00:00:00Z (8412)      53624m                   0s
+            read file:    f.json     2: f.json - 1970-01-01T00:00:00Z (1124)    54050.7m                6780s
+            Comparing WorkoutFiles:
+                 0:  f.tts - 1970-01-01T00:00:00Z (1124)    54050.7m                6780s
+                 1:  f.gpx - 1970-01-01T00:00:00Z (8412)      53624m                   0s
+                 2: f.json - 1970-01-01T00:00:00Z (1124)    54050.7m                6780s
+            Available Field Comparison
+                                    0  |      1  |      2
+                  Grade:          All  |   None  |   None
+                  Watts:         None  |   None  |   None
+               Distance:          All  |    All  |    All
+                    Lat:         None  |    All  |    All
+                    Lon:         None  |    All  |    All
+                    Alt:          All  |    All  |    All
+                  Speed:         None  |   None  |   None
+                     HR:         None  |   None  |   None
+                   Time:          All  |   None  |   None
+              MediaTime:          All  |   None  |    All
+                   Temp:         None  |   None  |   None
+                Cadence:         None  |   None  |   None

+              track point count difference comparing 0 and 1:-7288

   -- Resample command:

        Resamples all input files with given number of samples.